GigaSpaces-ProfessionalServices/heap-protector/README.md

 <h1>Custom Eviction using <font color='blue'>heapprotector</font> package</h1>

-heapprotector is a library which allows custom eviction mechamism in a PU.
+heapprotector is a library which allows custom eviction mechamism in a space.

 To create the library jar file, simple execute a maven build command: